 Stir in the coriander, chopped tomatoes, balsamic vinegar, and mix thoroughly—season with some salt and pepper.

-Let the sauce simmer for 15 minutes until you have a smooth and thick sauce.
+Let the sauce simmer for 15 minutes until you have a smooth and thick liquid.
 Right before removing from the heat, stir in the chopped mint leaves.

-When the pastry has cooled off, on a floured work surface, roll the dough into a thinner layer based on your baking pan’s shape.
+Sprinkle some flour on your work surface.
+When the pastry has cooled off, roll the dough into a thinner layer based on your baking pan’s shape.
 You want two rolled pastries, one for the bottom and one for the top.
 The top pastry should be a little larger.
 This way, you can press the edges.

 Lift the second layer over the pie, press down the edges, and seal it.
 Use a fork to neaten the edges.
 Brush the top with egg wash.
 You can decorate the top layer with pie patterns.
 At last, cut a small cross in the center of the pie and sprinkle some sesame seeds.
 Bake the tomato pie for 35-40 minutes until it is golden brown and tender.